Functional Strength Training for Trail Running

 Single Leg Vertical Jump

-The ‘Single Leg Vertical Jump’ is an excellent exercise to develop strength and power of the core abdominals, gluteals, quadriceps, calves.
-This exercise requires the body to be propelled upwards with one leg and is ideal to help improve steep uphill running and steady inclines.
+The ‘Single Leg Vertical Jump’ develops strength and power of the core abdominals, gluteals, quadriceps, calves.
+This exercise requires propelling the body upwards with one leg.
+It’s ideal to help improve steep uphill running and steady inclines.

 Anticipating and controlling the landing also trains the body to ‘actively stabilize’ the ankle, knee, hip, pelvis, and spine together.
 Agility exercises will help develop a quicker and lighter turnover for running over flat terrain and gradual declines.

 ‘Quick-Step’ exercises require subtle rapid activation and de-activation of stabilizing muscles of the feet, ankle, knees, hips, pelvis and spine.
-Focusing on ‘disassociation’ of the lower body from the arm and upper body (where the arms and legs move freely and independently from the trunk and pelvis) will improve quickness while reducing muscle fatigue and oxygen consumption.
+Dissociation is when the arms and legs move freely and independently from the trunk and pelvis.
+Focusing on this will improve quickness while reducing muscle fatigue and oxygen consumption.

-Strength training for technical downhill running should include exercises with powerful cross-over and lateral movements to condition muscles for the high loading and unloading that occurs along the entire lower limb and torso.
+Strength training for technical downhill running should include exercises with powerful cross-over and lateral movements.
+This will condition muscles for the high loading and unloading that occurs along the entire lower limb and torso.

 Skater Jumps & Cross Over Push Offs

-‘Skater Jumps’ and ‘Cross Over Push-Off’ exercises require the body to make quick and powerful changes in direction that mimics loading of muscles as the body descending quickly downhill in varying directions.
+‘Skater Jumps’ and ‘Cross Over Push-Off’ exercises require the body to make quick and powerful changes.
+These mimic loading of muscles as the body descending quickly downhill in varying directions.